facebookresearch/suncet/README.md

 ![CD21_260_SWAV2_PAWS_Flowchart_FINAL](https://user-images.githubusercontent.com/7530871/116110279-c82ff200-a672-11eb-9037-5c88d787f52e.png)

-PAWS is a conceptually simple and efficient method for semi-supervised learning, which builds on the principles of self-supervised distance-metric learning.
+PAWS is a method for semi-supervised learning that builds on the principles of self-supervised distance-metric learning.
 PAWS pre-trains a model to minimize a consistency loss, which ensures that different views of the same unlabeled image are assigned similar pseudo-labels.
 The pseudo-labels are generated non-parametrically, by comparing the representations of the image views to those of a set of randomly sampled labeled images.
 The distance between the view representations and labeled representations is used to provide a weighting over class labels, which we interpret as a soft pseudo-label.
 By non-parametrically incorporating labeled samples in this way, PAWS extends the distance-metric loss used in self-supervised methods such as BYOL and SwAV to the semi-supervised setting.

 Also provided in this repo is a PyTorch implementation of the semi-supervised SimCLR+CT method described in the paper [Supervision Accelerates Pretraining in Contrastive Semi-Supervised Learning of Visual Representations](https://arxiv.org/abs/2006.10803).
 SimCLR+CT combines the SimCLR self-supervised loss with the SuNCEt (supervised noise contrastive estimation) loss for semi-supervised learning.